NVIDIA/cccl/CONTRIBUTING.md

 #### Building

+Building CCCL requires you to have a working installation of sccache.
+Follow the docs here https://github.com/mozilla/sccache?tab=readme-ov-file#installation

 Use the build scripts provided in the `ci/` directory to build tests for each component.
 Building tests does not require a GPU.

 ```bash